Hiahia1369/StableShadowRemoval/README.md

 ```

 ### Stage two
-1. Use the model trained in the stage one to generate the latent of the shadowfree image and set optional parameters
+1. Use the model trained in the stage one to generate the latent of the shadow-free image and set optional parameters
 ```bash
 python inference.py
 ```